 The monitor comes fully configured and ready for operation.
-If the factory configuration does not match your specific needs, the responsible organization can use the Propaq LT Monitor Configuration utility to customize the monitor to fit the requirements of your clinical situation.
+If the factory configuration does not match your specific needs, you can use the Propag LT Monitor Configuration utility to customize the monitor to fit the requirements of your clinical situation.